-We focus on four core narrative tasks (Character Motivation, Event Boundary Detection, Multi-Scene Summary, and Narrative Summary; see the task instructions in Table~\ref{prompt_instructions}) because together they capture the complementary and irreducible components of narrative understanding.
+\textbf{Narrative Tasks.} We focus on four core narrative tasks (Character Motivation, Event Boundary Detection, Multi-Scene Summary, and Narrative Summary; see the task instructions in Appendix~\ref{app:narrative_tasks_description}) because together they capture the complementary and irreducible components of narrative understanding.
 This choice rests on three mild assumptions.
-First, narrative comprehension can be decomposed into local semantics, agent-centric inference, temporal segmentation, and cross-scene integration \cite{bruner1991narrative,abbott2008cambridge}.
-Second, a task-conditioned multimodal model is capable of recovering each component \cite{zellers2021merlot,gupta2022dial}.
-Third, the outputs of these tasks can be linearly, or through a low-dimensional nonlinear readout, composed into downstream predictions \cite{schwartz2022neuroai}.

-Empirical evidence further supports that neuroimaging studies demonstrate that different cortical regions align with these narrative components, and that combining task outputs improves voxel-level prediction of brain activity during story comprehension \cite{huth2016natural,honey2012slow,wehbe2014simultaneously}.
-We provide detailed description about each narrative task in Appendix~\ref{app:narrative_tasks_description}.
+First, narrative comprehension can be decomposed into local semantics, agent-centric inference, temporal segmentation, and cross-scene integration \citep{bruner1991narrative,abbott2008cambridge}.
+Second, a task-conditioned multimodal model is capable of recovering each component \citep{zellers2021merlot,gupta2022dial}.
+Third, the outputs of these tasks can be linearly, or through a low-dimensional nonlinear readout, composed into downstream predictions \citep{schwartz2022neuroai}.
+Empirical evidence from neuroimaging studies demonstrate that different cortical regions align with these narrative components, and that combining task outputs improves voxel-level prediction of brain activity during story comprehension \citep{huth2016natural,honey2012slow,wehbe2014simultaneously}.